zaneb/autopage/README.md

-Autopage is [packaged for Fedora](https://packages.fedoraproject.org/pkgs/python-autopage/python3-autopage/) 35 and later.
+Autopage is [packaged for Fedora](https://packages.fedoraproject.org/pkgs/python-autopage/python3-autopage/) 35 and later, and EPEL 9.
 To install:

     # dnf install python3-autopage